 This committee consists of the ASC Chairperson, ASC Vice-Chairperson, Secretary, Alternate Secretary, Treasurer, Alternate Treasurer, Region Committee Member (RCM), Alternate Region Committee Member (ARCM), and Sub-Committee Chairpersons.
 The Policy Chairperson is an ex-officio member of the committee (an existing member).

 This body serves as a committee in addition to their other duties.
 This committee serves the administrative needs of the area and coordinates the next ASC meeting.
-This body, deals with matters including but not limited to, financing Area needs, financial accountability, and coordinating service workshops throughout the Area.
+This body deals with matters including but not limited to, financing Area needs, financial accountability, and coordinating service workshops throughout the Area.

 Another purpose of this committee is to actively seek out struggling and/or new group meetings, and encourage the growth of NA in this area.
 Therefore a category will be designated on the W.E.A.S.C. meeting schedules for those meetings that are not yet part of the West End Area but have NA meeting regularly (no trusted servant coming to the ASC meeting).
 The area will state the requirements for these meetings are policy.